S P Lohia Foundation

 Strategic Institutional Grants

-The foundation makes significant grants to established charitable organizations and institutions, determined by trustee discretion rather than through an application process.
+The foundation makes significant grants to established charitable organisations and institutions, determined by trustee discretion rather than through an application process.

 Priority Areas